Deals

 A Hold is an item with a defined date and placement.
 It signals that a sales rep is interested in booking that slot for a deal, but it is not yet confirmed.
 Think of it as multiple sales reps pitching the same date to different advertisers and waiting for confirmation.

-Holds appear in your calendar as shown in the image, allowing you to see which sales reps are interested in that ad spot.
-Hovering on it provides additional information.
+Holds appear in the Inventory Hub, allowing you to see which sales reps are interested in that ad spot.
+Hovering over a hold provides additional information.

-Unlike booking holds directly in your calendar, this approach allows sales reps to pitch the same candidate dates to multiple advertisers.
-Once a date is confirmed and booked in the calendar for a deal, the hold date will be marked as unavailable for other deals that were considering it.
+Unlike booking holds directly in inventory, this approach allows sales reps to pitch the same candidate dates to multiple advertisers.
+Once a date is confirmed and booked for a deal, the hold date is marked as unavailable for other deals that were considering it.

 Un-booking Slots in Bulk

-Need to reschedule a campaign and remove multiple ad slots from your calendar?
-You can easily un-book slots in bulk.
+Need to reschedule a campaign and remove multiple ad slots from inventory?
+You can unbook slots in bulk.

 Simply select one or more slots, then click the “Unbook” button to convert them back into unscheduled items.